igormironchik/qt-widgets-on-real-example/chapter02/intro.md

 # Chapter 2

-In this chapter I will show how to work with QCamera, QAbstractVideoSurface.
+In this chapter I will show how to work with `QCamera`, `QAbstractVideoSurface`.
-How to detect motion with OpenCV, capture with QCamera frames and store them in some place on the disk.
+How to detect motion with OpenCV, capture with `QCamera` frames and store them in some place on the disk.
 This chapter is based on the real project SecurityCam that places on GitHub [https://github.com/igormironchik/security-cam](https://github.com/igormironchik/security-cam)